jessieffff/CS103A-CPA02/README.md

 ![Search by type page](public/images/search_by_type.png)
 ![Search by type page](public/images/results_by_type.png)

-- Or you can search by destination (e.g., key bus)
+- Or you can search by destination (e.g., south station)
 ![Search by type page](public/images/search_by_destination.png)
 ![Search by type page](public/images/results_by_destination.png)